 Packing astrophotography gear

 Triple-check you have all your astrophotography gear before leaving your home (if you shoot outside).
-If you shoot from your balcony or a backyard, this doesn’t apply to you.
+Of course, if you shoot from your balcony or a backyard, this doesn't apply to you.
 But if you have to travel outside the city for your imaging sessions, then be sure you have packed all pieces of your astrophotography gear.
 The best way is to do a self-written checklist of required equipment and to prepare with it in your hand.
-Some major points to include on it:
+Some significant points to include on it:

 - Charge and test all your batteries.